BPerez2021/Spring2021/Creative Project 2/README.md

 Note: I thought I had this working but when I went back to check it it kept giving response as thought "Return parameters to client" under "Fullfillment" the editing portion of the bot.
-I checked and edited and toyed with the code trying to fix it but I have yet to find a conclusion to my problem, may end up contacting you, Prof, Monday to explain issues.
+I checked and edited and toyed with the code trying to fix it but I have yet to find a conclusion to my problem, may end up contacting you, Prof, Tuesday to get advisement.
+First I want to test out some theories that could fix it.